-Yes, if the transaction is properly structured then you can divide your retirement account in a divorce without paying taxes at the time of division regardless of the type of account.
+Yes, you can divide your retirement account in a divorce without paying taxes if you structure the transaction properly at the time of division regardless of the type of account.

 The process for a tax free division in a divorce depends on the type of retirement account that you are dividing.

 But first, let’s discuss when a division would be taxable as part of your divorce.

 Withdrawals and Distributions Are Taxable In A Divorce

 In some cases it might be tempting to simply take an early withdrawal from your retirement account then cut a check to your spouse as part of the property division in your divorce.

 Taking the withdrawal or distribution from your retirement account is a taxable event – meaning that you would owe taxes (and likely a penalty as well) for the amount of the withdrawal.

 Since you took the withdrawal, you owe the taxes – even though you gave the money to your spouse as part of the divorce settlement.